Fence Installation Cost

 The repair cost will vary depending on type of fence repair, and how much fencing needs repairing.

-If the fence panels are damaged, but the fence posts are still solid, then it's quite affordable to replace just the fence panels.
+If the fence panels are damaged, but the posts are still solid, then it's quite affordable to replace just the fence panels.

-This is because it will take a professional a lot less time if they don't have to worry about the fence posts or gravel boards.
+This is because it will take a professional a lot less time if they don't have to worry about the posts or gravel boards.
 In this case, the average cost to replace a fence panel would be around £70 to £80.

 You can tell if the fence posts are still good by pushing on them.
 If they move, they need replacing, and if they hold firm, then you can leave them.